kbknapp/blog-kbknapp-dev/posts/006_ebpf_part_ii.md

 # About eBPF

-BPF stands for Berkley Packet Filter.
+BPF stands for Berkeley Packet Filter.
 It is a technology for running user code inside the Linux Kernel in a safe and efficient manner.
 BPF consists of a virtual machine running inside the kernel that takes BPF bytecode, optionally just in time (JIT) compiles the bytecode to native machine instructions,